MediaComem/comem-archidep/TEST-MATTER.md

     You must know:

-    * What continuous software development is and what are its 4 main practices: continuous integration, continuous testing, continuous delivery and continuous deployment.
+    * What continuous software development is and what are its 4 main practices.
+    * What are continuous integration, continuous testing, continuous delivery and continuous deployment.
   * [Automated testing](https://mediacomem.github.io/comem-webdev-docs/2018-2019/subjects/automated-testing?home=MediaComem%2Fcomem-archidep%23readme)

     You must know: